-No meal replacement shake is perfect, but here are a couple top picks:
+No meal replacement shake is perfect, but here are a couple of top picks:

 I love this shake.
 So do a lot of other people as it has a four-star rating on this site with over 3700 customer reviews.
 The ingredients list reads like a list of foods I’d actually eat at a meal.
-It has no added sugar or artificial sweeteners.
+It has no added sugar or artificial sweeteners, making it one of the few meal replacement shakes without stevia.
 I do find it a little on the sweet side but a squeeze of lemon or a little extra water cuts it right down.

 Depending on which flavor you go with, half a cup of frozen cranberries also reduces the sweetness and adds a nice tang.